Kerry Joseph

-Kerry Tremaine Joseph (born October 4, 1973) is an American former gridiron football quarterback and current coach.
-He is the assistant quarterbacks coach for the Seattle Seahawks of the National Football League (NFL).
-He was born in New Iberia, Louisiana.
+Kerry Tremaine Joseph (born October 4, 1973) is an American football coach and former player.
+He is the special assistant to the head coach for the Texas Longhorns.
+He played college football for the McNeese Cowboys as a quarterback and was signed by the Cincinnati Bengals as an undrafted free agent in 1996.

-Joseph was named the CFL's Most Outstanding Player in 2007 while leading the Saskatchewan Roughriders to victory in the 95th Grey Cup.
-At the end of the season, he had completed 267 of 459 passes for 4002 yards and 24 touchdowns.
+Joseph later played defensive back for the Seattle Seahawks from 1998 to 2001.
+Joseph then played in the Canadian Football League (CFL) as a quarterback from 2003 to 2014.
+He was named the CFL's Most Outstanding Player in 2007 while leading the Saskatchewan Roughriders to victory in the 95th Grey Cup.
+At the end of the season, he had completed 267 of 459 passes for 4,002 yards and 24 touchdowns.
 He also led all quarterbacks in the league in rushing with 737 yards on 90 attempts and 13 touchdowns.

-On March 5, 2008, the Roughriders traded him to the Argonauts.
+Playing career

-College career
+College

 In college Joseph played quarterback for McNeese State University, leading his team to a 42–11 record and two Southland Conference titles during four seasons as a starter.

-Professional career

-NFL
+National Football League

 Subsequently, Joseph spent the 1996 season with the Cincinnati Bengals, played for the London Monarchs of the World League in 1997, and tried out as a slotback for the Washington Redskins.
 In 1998, Joseph played for the Rhein Fire of NFL Europe, where he won the World Bowl Championship.
 He then was picked up by the Seattle Seahawks where he played safety for four years until being released in 2002.

-CFL
+Canadian Football League

 Ottawa Renegades

 Joseph then headed to Canada to try his luck at finally playing quarterback as a professional.
 He was acquired as a free agent by the Ottawa Renegades in 2003 and during that season unseated incumbent Dan Crowley for the starting job.
 In the last game of the 2005 season, a victory over the division-leading Toronto Argonauts, Joseph became only the third (after Damon Allen and Tracy Ham) quarterback in Canadian Football League history to garner over 1000 rushing yards in a single season, finishing with 1006.